 Your West Coast Oenophile did not own a television during my time in grad school.
-One wonders how, or even whether, Sostevinobile would have evolved if I watched Monday Night Football instead of reading Nikolai Gogol’s Dead Souls for Victor Terras’ Russian seminar.
-And so I didn’t hear of John Lennon’s murder that fateful evening until I got onto the elevator at Rockefeller Library.
+One wonders how, or even whether, Sostevinobile would have evolved if I had been able to watch Monday Night Football instead of reading Nikolai Gogol’s Dead Souls for Victor Terras’ Russian seminar. consequently, I didn’t hear of John Lennon’s murder that fateful evening until I got onto the elevator at Rockefeller Library.

-I am hoping that Risorgimento will sponsor its first Grand Tasting for the trade and public later this year, especially now that I can offer this and any major wine organization a first-rate venue.
+I am hoping that Risorgimento will be producing its first Grand Tasting, CalAsia 2019, for the trade and public later this year, especially now that I can offer this and any major wine organization a first-rate venue.
 Astute readers will recall that Sostevinobile and its partner, The Midway, hosted Family Winemaker of California Grand Tasting last August as our inaugural wine event.
-After setting up the Risorgimento launch, I fired off invites to over 90 trade organizations and wine distributors to produce their trade events with us.
+After setting up the Risorgimento launch, I fired off invites to over 95 trade organizations and wine distributors to produce their trade events with us.
 Responses have been trickling in ever since, and—sorry, Fort Mason—I feel confident that we will now have the premier destination for trade tastings in 2019.

 And, of course, I am cautiously optimistic that, at long last, Sostevinobile will be launching San Francisco’s premier wine bar in late 2019 at our soon-to-be-revealed NOPA destination.
-This past year has had much frustration in negotiating a deal for our three-story building with our angel backer, but, with a successful phone conference that same day, we are back, seated at the table and ironing out parameters.
+The past year had seen much frustration in negotiating a deal for our three-story building with our angel backer, but, with a successful phone conference this same Red Lettuce Day, we are back to sitting at the table and ironing out parameters.

-I shudder to think it has take me close to a decade finally to get this underway, but the prolonged process has had its benefits.
-Our databank now includes some 4,300 sustainable wine producers on the West Coast, with well over 150 distinct varietals, plus a vast selection of blends, Meritages, fortified and sparkling wines.
-Plus, the new premises and design allow us to include a full retail shop and Club SVN, a members-only salon and wine club for serious wine aficionados—details forthcoming.
+I shudder to think it has take me close to a decade finally to get this massive project underway, but the prolonged process has had its benefits.
+Our databank now includes some 4,256 sustainable wine producers on the West Coast, encompassing well over 150 distinct varietals, plus a vast selection of blends, Meritages, fortified and sparkling wines.
+Plus, the new premises and design will allow us to include a full retail shop and Club SVN, a members-only salon and wine club for serious wine aficionados—details forthcoming.